 Q: Who is the intended audience for flash fiction?

 A: Anyone who likes to read stories but doesn’t have the time.
 In a collection, flash fiction is like a bowl of potato chips — you can’t read just one.
 It’s snack-sized literature.
 Each chapter in Vol. 1 is about 10 minutes of reading time, perfect for a lunch break or hanging out on a commute.
 The book has greater depth and is also intended to engage book clubs and writers groups.
 Each flash fiction chapter invites anyone to respond to the prompt on their own.
 It can be a great exercise for readers who want to better understand the writing process.
 And as I already said, flash fiction is a practical writing tool.
 We dedicate a section to encouraging others to create communities using our flash fiction model.

 Q: Who is the publisher?

 A: We have our own imprint, Carrot Ranch Literary Community, and we publish independently.
 We print and distribute globally through Book Baby.
 They also designed the interior of our book, formatted all the pages, and set up global distribution channels, which is known as wide marketing in the book industry.
 Because our community is global, we wanted the book to be available in international markets.
-We also published independently in order to learn the ropes.
-It doesn’t matter how many authors you talk to, until you publish on your own, you don’t really understand the magnitude of work involved.
+We also published independently to learn the ropes.
+It doesn’t matter how many authors you talk to until you publish on your own, you don’t really understand the magnitude of work involved.
 It’s worth it, though, to bring worthy literary art to a wider audience.